LCA-EET/Lichdom/README.md

 **How much EXP should I expect to get from doing all the quests in this mod?**
 - This mod has exactly one EXP reward which is 25,000 Quest EXP for giving Morris 3 Lich Dusts when he asks for them.

+**If I'm a Lich via this mod, can my _project image_ and _simulacrum_ spells auto-revive?**
+- No.  This is done for technical reasons.
+Besides, these spells are probably powerful enough without another life!

 **Why make a mod about becoming a Lich?**
 - In Infinity Engine games, Lichdom is like _dimension door_ - it seems like plenty of creatures can use it _except_ you!
 Also, the notion of being able to use this option that's been in the D&D books for decades in various forms appealed to me.